LucentFlux/naga-to-tokenstream/README.md

 pub mod entry_points {
     pub mod main {
         pub const NAME: &'static str = "main";

+        /// The sourcecode for the shader, as a constant string, excluding any other entry points.
+        /// This is useful when the `minify` feature is enabled for this crate, as it allows more aggressive
+        /// minification to be performed with the knowledge of the specific entry point that will be used. pub const EXCLUSIVE_SOURCE: &'static str = "...";
     }
 }
-/// The sourcecode for the shader, as a constant string pub const SOURCE: &'static str = "...";
+/// The sourcecode for the shader, as a constant string. pub const SOURCE: &'static str = "...";
 ```